Toshayo/TokanoCreations/README.md

 ## Mod usage
 The mod has been developed for myself and for the artist, so if you want to use the mod in a modpack,
-I would be glad if you notify me.
-(Discord : toshayo)
+I would be glad if you open an issue here.